 Once you are happy with your control points, you can save them for later use:

-- File ► Save GCP points as.... - In the folder exercise_data\forestry\digitizing, name the file rautjarvi_map.tif. points.
+- 1. Go to File ► Save GCP points as.... - 2.
+In the folder exercise_data\forestry\digitizing, name the file rautjarvi_map.tif. points.

-Finally, georeference you map:
+Finally, georeference your map: